 LG's apps store has a lot of apps available, and they run smoothly for the most part.

 Unlike the LG UP8000, this TV doesn't come with the Magic Remote and comes with a basic remote instead.
 You still get shortcut buttons to popular streaming services, but there's no voice control.
 Also, neither the LG TV Plus or LG ThinQ apps can connect with the TV, so you can't control it from your smartphone.
 We don't know if that's an issue that should be fixed in a firmware update, but we'll update the review if it eventually works.
 LG advertises that it works with various smart home systems, but we don't test for that.
+It doesn't have a mic for voice control, and if you prefer a TV with it, then look into the Toshiba C350 Fire TV 2021.

 There's a single button underneath the center branding to turn the TV On/Off, switch inputs, or adjust the volume and channels.